Data-Driven Dynamic Factor Modeling via Manifold Learning: Introduction

-We treat the observation vector ${(x(t),y(t)) \in \mathbb{R}^{m+n}}$ as the state of a dynamical system at time $t$.
+We treat the observation vector $z(t)={(x(t),y(t)) \in \mathbb{R}^{m+n}}$ as the state of a dynamical system at time $t$.
 We assume the covariates and response variables are nonlinear functions of a true, possibly lower-dimensional, underlying state of the system $\theta_t \in \mathbb{R}^d$, which is assumed to satisfy a Langevin diffusion.
 These nonlinear functions restrict the trajectories of the observations to lie on some (unknown) manifold $\mathcal{M}$.
-Figure \ref{fig:setting} displays a broad overview of our setting.
-Our framework relies on three key steps: (1) uncover latent dynamic factors, (2) estimate underlying dynamics from these factors, and (3) predict responses from learned functional relationships.

-Our framework relies on constructing dynamic diffusion coordinate embeddings of the observations that serve as proxies for the dynamics of $\theta$, combining state space modeling with diffusion maps.
-Commonly, dimensionality reduction methods, when applied to time series data, do not explicitly consider the temporal component in the data.
-This can be limiting in many applications, for instance, when dealing with high-dimensional financial market data where a portfolio manager (PM) might want to study how shocks to a given market factor propagate through time.
-By integrating Kalman filtering techniques with diffusion maps and extending the framework first introduced in \cite{shnitzer2020diffusion}, we construct dynamic diffusion coordinate embeddings which explicitly factor in the temporal component of the data.
-We construct our state space equations by leveraging a linear lifting operator that takes diffusion map embeddings back into the original measurement space.